techjay-c/tp/docs/_includes/quickstart.md

 | 8 | Saved Data File  | For advanced users, the [file path](#glossary) displayed here is where ToothTracker stores your saved data (which you can [edit](#editing-the-data-file)).                                                              |

 ##### Quick Notes
-Quick Notes in ToothTracker is designed to enhance your efficiency by providing a space for immediate note-taking within the application.
+Quick Notes is designed to enhance your efficiency by providing a space for immediate note-taking within the application.
-Use the quick notes to help you quickly capture important reminders or information without navigating away from the main window.
+Use the quick notes to help you capture important reminders or information swiftly without navigating away from the main window.

 **How to use the Quick Notes:**<br>

 **1. Adding Notes**:
 Click into the Quick Notes Box and type your notes.
 Remember to hit the `Save` button to keep your notes for future reference.
-Unsaved notes will be lost when the session ends or if you navigate away.
+Unsaved notes will be lost when the main window is closed.
 <div markdown="block" class="alert alert-info">
+**:information_source: Notes about Saving:** <br>
-**:information_source:** The Quick Notes box will turn green upon saving latest changes.
+The Quick Notes box will turn green upon saving latest changes.
 ![Quick Notes](images/ug/QuickNotesSaved.png){: .centered-image }
 </div>